Maintaining Your Status as an International Student

 Full-Time Course Enrollment

-International students must register for a full course of study during Fall and Spring Semesters:
+International students must register for a full course of study during the Fall and Spring semesters as defined below:

 - Undergraduate Students - 12 credits

 - Post graduates seeking a second Bachelor degree - 12 credits